MedChaabane/Master_Dissertation/README.md

 # Keywords
-sequence models, embeddings-word2vec , Assymetric convolutional neural network, BLSTM, Feature fusion learning
+sequence models, embeddings-word2vec , Assymetric convolutional neural network, BLSTM, dynamic programming , Feature fusion learning
 # Abstract
 Over the past two decades, a circular form of RNA (circular RNA) produced from splicing mechanism has become the focus of scientific studies due to its major role as a microRNA (miR) ac-